 Calisti includes the following main components:

-Cisco Streaming Data Manager (Streaming Data Manager) is the deployment tool for setting up and operating production-ready Apache Kafka clusters on Kubernetes, leveraging a Cloud Native technology stack.
+Calisti’s Streaming Data Manager is the deployment tool for setting up and operating production-ready Apache Kafka clusters on Kubernetes, leveraging a Cloud Native technology stack.
 Streaming Data Manager includes Zookeeper, Koperator, Envoy, and many other components hosted in a managed service mesh.
 All components are automatically installed, configured, and managed in order to operate a production-ready Kafka cluster on Kubernetes.

 Service Mesh Manager

 Service Mesh Manager helps you to confidently scale your microservices over single- and multi-cluster environments and to make daily operational routines standardized and more efficient.
 The componentization and scaling of modern applications inevitably leads to a number of optimization and management issues:

 - How do you spot bottlenecks?
 Are all components functioning correctly?

 - How does one reliably upgrade service components?